 Weiner HL, Carlson C, Ridgway EB, Zaroff CM, Miles D, LaJoie J, Devinsky O (2006) Epilepsy surgery in young children with tuberous sclerosis: results of a novel approach.
 Pediatrics 117:1494-1502

 Wu JY, Salamon N, Kirsch HE, Mantle MM, Nagarajan SS, Kurelowech L, Aung MH, Sankar R, Shields WD, Mathern GW: Noninvasive testing, early surgery, and seizure freedom in tuberous sclerosis complex.
 Neurology 74:392-8, 2010.

 Zaroff CM, Morrison C, Ferraris N, Weiner HL, Miles DK, Devinsky O (2005) Developmental outcome of epilepsy surgery in tuberous sclerosis complex.
 Epileptic Disord 7(4):321-326

-Reviewed and updated by Elizabeth Thiele, MD, PhD and Howard Weiner, MD, February 2011.
+Reviewed and updated by Elizabeth Thiele, MD, PhD, Howard Weiner, MD, and Jonathan Roth, MD, August 2013.

 **This information from the Tuberous Sclerosis Alliance is intended to provide basic information about tuberous sclerosis complex (TSC).
 It is not intended to, nor does it, constitute medical or other advice.
 Readers are warned not to take any action with regard to medical treatment without first consulting a health care provider.
 The TS Alliance does not promote or recommend any treatment, therapy, institution or health care plan.